Recognizing Infection Prevention Week: 5 Tips for Facilities (2026)

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

 The discipline of infection control has been rapidly evolving since the early 1950s.
-From the creation of hand hygiene guidelines to the development of life-saving vaccines, the world has made significant strides in reducing the spread of harmful germs.
+From the creation of hand hygiene guidelines to the ongoing battle against re-emerging infectious diseases, infection preventionists continue to lead the charge on reducing the spread of harmful germs.
 International Infection Prevention Week (IIPW) was established to celebrate these collective efforts and reinforce the importance of continuous improvement among healthcare stakeholders.

 As a facility leader, engaging your workforce in this global event is one way to demonstrate your ongoing commitment to infection prevention.
-In this article, we’ll outline five ways that you can make a meaningful impact during this week-long observance.
+In this article, we’ll outline five ways that you can use this weeklong observance to underscore the significance of this essential work and how it contributes to safer patient care and healthier communities.

-IIPW is a week-long event dedicated to highlighting the importance of preventing infections within healthcare settings.
-It serves as an opportunity for all types of healthcare workers, advocates, and policymakers to come together and discuss best practices in infection control.
+IIPW (or infection control week) is a seven-day event dedicated to highlighting the importance of preventing infections within healthcare settings.
+It’s an opportunity for all types of healthcare workers, advocates, and policymakers to come together and discuss best practices for infection control.

 • Moving the Needle on Infection Prevention (2024)